rakeshkumarkondle/sample-react-poc/README.md

+To start:
+  - clone the repo into local
+  - npm install
-To start type : yarn start
+  - yarn start